Coronavirus (COVID-19) Information

 Should you have any COVID-19-related questions, please refer to our comprehensive FAQ page.

 Morgan State University has been and will continue to closely monitor the evolving developments involving the novel Coronavirus (COVID-19).
-There are currently no confirmed cases of COVID-19 at Morgan State University.
-There are confirmed cases in the state of Maryland.
+Morgan State University has been and will continue to closely monitor the evolving developments involving the novel Coronavirus (COVID-19).

 The University Health Center remains in constant contact with the Baltimore City Health Department and the Maryland Department of Health (MDH), in addition to monitoring updates from the Centers for Disease Control (CDC).
 While the current risk to the campus community is low, it is important to provide updates, new information and access to relevant available resources.
 Accordingly, we will maintain this page to ensure MSU students, faculty and staff are fully informed and kept abreast of the latest updates.